Africa

 Lake Grey where you can walk across a hanging bridge over the Pingo River to the shores of the lake.
 From here walk 30-minutes each way to get up close to the spectacular blue icebergs that fall from the Grey Glacier, which can be seen in the distance.

-The Lake Grey Glacier boat ride is also not to be missed.
+The optional Lake Grey Glacier boat ride is also not to be missed.
 This navigation will take you right up to the face of this mighty glacier (pay locally).

-Walkers and hikers will also be spoilt for choice, with options ranging from easy to extremely tough:
+Walkers and hikers will also be spoilt for choice, with optional activities ranging from easy to extremely tough:

 The Fauna Trail in the eastern section of the park is an easy 1.5-hour walk (3-hours if done both ways) to a cave with some old paintings.
 Guanaco are plentiful on these open plains and this is therefore the habitat of their main predator - the elusive puma (also called mountain lion, or cougar) - but as they are nocturnal and have excellent camouflage they are rarely seen.